AldenKim/startup/README.md

 - ***Stores application data in MongoDB***: All user information stored in mongoDB including User's favorite Genre, movie ratings, and watchlist.
 - ***Stores and retrieves credentials in MongoDB***: Does this in multiple instances, including logging in, registering, and getting user information.
 Also uses token stored in cookies to make sure credentials are valid.
 - ***Restricts application functionality based upon authentication***: Does not allow a user to access other pages without registering a new user or loggin in with their existing credentials.

+## Websocket Deliverable
+- Clone Websocket Simon repository and deployed it with deployment script so it is available with `simon` sub domain (https://simon.mymovierecommendations.click/)
+- Link to GitHub on application front page and others
+- Notes in README.md Files
+- At least 10 git commits
+- ***Backend listens for WebSocket Connection***: Made changes to index.js and added proxyPeer.js files to make sure backend listens for WebSocket connections
+- ***Frontend makes WebSocket connection***: The ratings.js file makes WebSocket connection to display if a user has connected, and other user's movie ratings
+- ***Data sent over WebSocket connection***: User's movie ratings are sent of a WebSocket connection
+- ***WebSocket data displayed in the application interface***: Other users can see what movie ratings User's have made.